aurule/npc/README.md

 ## Requirements

-NPC requires at least Python 3.5.0.
+NPC requires at least Python 3.5.0 and Mako 1.0.0.

 ## Installation